 NRS 618.950 to 618.990 NAC 618.990 to 618.9927

 Every construction worker and supervisor in private and public (state and local government) sector workplaces working on a construction site must carry a card certifying that he or she has completed an approved construction safety training course.

 Authorized Training Courses

 DIR will adopt regulations establishing construction safety training courses that may be used to satisfy the construction safety training requirements.
 Meanwhile, employers must provide employees and supervisors with federal Occupational Safety and Health Administration (OSHA)-approved training courses administered by OSHA-authorized trainers.

 Construction Worker Training

 Every construction worker must complete a 10-hour construction safety training course approved by federal OSHA within 15 days after he or she is hired.
-After successfully completing the course, the worker will be issued a course completion card.
-The card is valid for 5 ...
+After successfully completing the course, the worker will be issued a course completion card. ...